emacs-berlin/emacs-berlin.org/index.md

 <section id="below-fold"><div class="row"><div class="medium-8 columns">

-# January 29th, 2025 Meetup
+# February 26th, 2025 Meetup

-The next meetup is on Wednesday, January 29th 2025.
+The next meetup is on Wednesday, February 26th 2025.
 Most likely both in-person at c-base and remote.
 No talks yet – if you want to give a talk you're very welcome.